benfulcher/hctsa/README.md

 * Various code from Matlab Central (BSD license).
 * [Max Little's Code](http://www.maxlittle.net/software/index.php) (GPL license).
 * [Sample Entropy code from Physionet](http://www.physionet.org/faq.shtml#license) (GPL license).

+## Citation and Acknowledgements

+If you use this software, please read and cite the (open-access) work published as:

+B. D. Fulcher, M. A. Little, N. S. Jones (2013) [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full). *J. Roy.
+Soc.
+Interface* **10**, 83.

+See also our open access IEEE TKDE paper on [feature-based time-series classification](http://ieeexplore.ieee.org/lpdocs/epic03/wrapper.htm?arnumber=6786425) and an application of these ideas to [fetal heart rate analysis](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6346629).

+Many thanks go to Romesh Abeysuriya for helping with the mySQL database set-up and install scripts, and Santi Villalba for lots of helpful feedback and advice on the software.

+## Related resources

+### pyopy

+This excellent repository allows users to run *hctsa* software from within python: [pyopy](https://github.com/strawlab/pyopy).

+### Comp-Engine Time Series

+An accompanying web resource for this project is [Comp-Engine Time Series](www.comp-engine.org/timeseries), which allows users to compare thousands of diverse types of time-series analysis code and time-series data.
+Note that the code files on Comp-Engine Time Series are based on an early implementation and rarely match with the updated features and functions contained in this repository.

 ### Other time-series analysis software packages